spapapan/Artificial-Intelligence/AI-Snake/README.md

 ----------------------------------------------------------------------------------------

-It also contains an artificial neural network (NN) which learn while you play.
-The NN has 900 inputs that indicates the location of the snake and the target, 1 hidden layer with 50 neurons and 4 output neurons.
+The ANN has 900 inputs that indicates the location of the snake and the target, 1 hidden layer with 50 neurons and 4 output neurons.

-To train the NN I used the backpropagation algorithm with the <a href="http://neuroph.sourceforge.net/">Neural Network Framework Neuroph</a>.
+To train the ANN I used the backpropagation algorithm with the <a href="http://neuroph.sourceforge.net/">Neural Network Framework Neuroph</a>.

-If you want to train the NN you must first create a training set.
+If you want to train the ANN you must first create a training set.
 Each time you play a new game, you have to enable it from Neural Network/Create Training Set.
-To train the NN go to Neural Network/Train Neural Network.
+To train the ANN go to Neural Network/Train Neural Network.
 The training process is time consuming and depends on the amount of the training sets.
-Finally to test the NN go to Neural Network/AI Player.
+Finally to test the ANN go to Neural Network/AI Player.

 If you want to run the java programm in your IDE, you will need to import <a href="https://sourceforge.net/projects/neuroph/files/neuroph-2.9/neuroph-2.9.zip/download">neuroph-core-2.9.jar</a>,
  <a href="http://www.java2s.com/Code/Jar/s/Downloadslf4jsimple161jar.htm">slf4j-simple-1.6.1.jar</a>